davideticchiarelli01/LiveTabs/README.md

 ### Methods

 - `addTab(params: { tabTitle: string, showCloseButton?: boolean, allowDragAndDrop?: boolean, addContent?: (idContent: string) => void })`
-  Adds a new tab with the given title, and optionally enables a close button and drag-and-drop functionality.
+  Adds a new tab with the specified title.
+Optionally, enables a close button and drag-and-drop functionality, both of which are enabled by default.
   You can also provide an addContent callback to populate the content of the tab.

 - `removeTab(idTab: string)`